honey/honey/README.md

 ### Multi-line strings / heredocs

 Multi-line strings should work just fine in most cases without any special handling.
 However, if you have text that looks similar to Honey's object notation you'll need to use the heredoc form:

 ```
 description
   This is a multi-line string.
   It doesn't require anything fancy.

-// if it looks like an object or a list, use a heredoc
+// if in doubt, use a heredoc
 description
   """
   - one